Hullaballoonatic/hunitalla/README.md

 val volume: Quantity<Volume> = 1.m * 50.mm * 12.c.m
 val density: Quantity<Density> = mass / volume
 ```
 The type declarations are not necessary.
-I included them in the code to illustrate that the operations automatically convert to the appropriate new quantity.
+I included them in the example to illustrate that the operations automatically convert to the appropriate new quantity.